 Here are all the possible solutions for you if your contacts are not transferring to the new iPhone.

-As we have stated previously, the contacts will not be able to be transferred if iCloud contact is toggled off.
+As we have stated previously, the contacts will not be able to be transferred if iCloud Contact is toggled off.
 So you should turn it on if it is turned off.
-If this option has already been turned on, then you should turn it off and turn it back on.
+If this option has already been turned on, then you can try to turn it off and turn it back on again.

 You first need to sign into iCloud with your old iCloud account or create a new iCloud account when you got a new iPhone to use Apple Store, FaceTime or other apps that require an iCloud account.
 To transfer contacts from one iPhone to another via iCloud, you should ensure that the 2 iCloud accounts used on the 2 devices are the same.
 Look at the simple steps below: